-The current study shows a total mean OHIP-14 score of $(17.09 \pm 11.9)$ , proposing a substantial impact of oral health status on the quality of life (QoL) of individuals.
+The current study shows a total mean OHIP-14 score of (17.09 ± 11.9) , proposing a substantial impact of oral health status on the quality of life (QoL) of individuals.
 This could be explained by the fact that the participants are patients looking for help from a specialized dental hospital and are suffering from periodontal disease, which necessitated their initial visit.
-Compared to hospital-based research, a well-designed population-based survey can give a more accurate picture in contrast to the studies conducted in the Shanghai (23) population and Saudi Arabia (24), which showed a high mean OHIP score (10.8 and 13.92), respectively.
+Compared to hospital-based research, a well-designed population-based survey can give a more accurate picture in contrast to the studies conducted in the Shanghai $^{(23)}$ population and Saudi Arabia $^{(24)}$, which showed a high mean OHIP score (10.8 and 13.92), respectively.

-As shown in Table 1, smokers have a significantly higher mean OHIP-14 score in comparison to nonsmokers, which can be explained by the effect of smoking on the periodontal condition, which results in less patient satisfaction with their OOL.
+As shown in Table 1, smokers have a significantly higher mean OHIP-14 score in comparison to nonsmokers, which can be explained by the effect of smoking on the periodontal condition, which results in less patient satisfaction with their QOL.
 Participants who reported flossing or brushing their teeth twice a day had lower OHIP-14 scores than those who reported brushing once a day or infrequently, suggesting that patients who take good care of their oral hygiene have higher overall OHRQoL scores.

 The effect of oral health on the QOL of the individuals in the current research suggests that their dental health status had an impact on their QoL in one or more additional ways. especially scores of "fairly often" or "very often" in OHIP-14 subscales.
-The QoL plays a vital role in studying effective oral health status in the community.
-Approximately two-thirds of the participants assumed that they had psychological discomfort fairly often because they were worried and felt tense because of a problem with their gums.
+The QoL plays a vital role in studying effective oral health status in community.
+Approximately two-thirds of the participants assumed that they had psychological discomfort fairly because they were worried and felt tense because of a problem with their gums.
 Onethird of the patients perceived physical limitation and psychological disability fairly often.
 Because they had painful aches, found it uncomfortable to eat their food properly, or found it difficult to relax, and were a bit embarrassed because of problems with their gums.
-These results draw attention to the fact that periodontal diseases affect daily life activities as well as the overall $OOL^{(25)}$ psychological disability, social disability, and handicap) significantly differ by periodontal disease severity.
+These results draw attention to the fact that periodontal diseases affect daily life activities as well as the overall OOL (25)

+The total mean of OHIP-14 significantly increases with increasing severity of periodontal diseases, and the mean values of all subscale scores (functional limitation, physical limitation, psychological discomfort, physical disability, psychological disability, social disability, and handicap) significantly differ by periodontal disease severity.
 This can be explained by the impact of periodontal diseases on the worsening of OHRQoL.
-This can be explained by the fact that symptoms such gingival clinical as recessions, bleeding when brushing teeth, gingival redness and swelling, tooth mobility, pathological tooth migration, or halitosis caused recurrent are by dysfunctions of the stomatognathic system, as well as a red complex.
+This can be explained by the fact that symptoms such gingival clinical recessions, bleeding when brushing teeth, gingival redness and swelling, mobility, pathological tooth migration, or halitosis caused recurrent are by dysfunctions of the stomatognathic system, as well as a red complex.
 These symptoms should only be linked to periodontal disease; therefore, in observational studies, they should be controlled by considering a variety of local factors that may distort them, e.g., dental caries, mouth and facial pain, increased tooth sensitivity, or the loss of tooth functionality and severe tooth loss (26) These results go on par with results from other studies in somewhat similar countries (27-29)